I18n (internationalization)

 keys.
 This means that if Vueform's locale is English then Birthday will be used, and if it's German then Geburtstag will be used.

-Options that can be localized are indicated in their API reference by "Localizable: true
+Options that can be localized are indicated in their component reference by "Localizable: true

 " like label